-Harry Potter fans have been visiting the Lexicon for almost 20 years to delve into the fascinating details of the Wizarding World that J.K.
+Harry Potter fans have been visiting the Lexicon for over 20 years to delve into the fascinating details of the Wizarding World that J.K.
 Rowling created.
 The site is an encyclopedia of every fact that Rowling has given us about her world.
 So how is it different from other sources online, such as the Harry Potter Wiki?

 The Lexicon is designed to be used along with other sources, not in place of them.
 We think the Harry Potter Wiki is awesome, and we’re adding links to the Wiki pages on our own pages so that our users can check both websites.
 But there are some very important differences between the Lexicon and the HP Wiki which are important to keep in mind.

 First of all, the Harry Potter Lexicon has always focused only on what Rowling herself created.
 That means that we don’t reference the films, the video games, or any other source of information.
 As a result, some fans read an entry on the Lexicon and email us that we’re missing facts, while in actuality these facts are not attributable to Rowling and therefore we leave them out intentionally.
 It also means that we don’t use images from other sources like the films.
 We do feature fan artwork on our pages, each of which shows a particular artist’s interpretation of the subject of the page, but these images are not canon.

 Secondly, we want the Lexicon to be something of a research “home base” for Harry Potter fans.
 That’s why we’re adding links to other sources to our pages, so that a fan can start at the Lexicon to look up a topic, then follow the other links offered to the Harry Potter Wiki, the Harry Potter Companion, and other sites to get additional information.